qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     platform = create_platform("dummy")

-Now we connect and start the instruments (note that we, the user, do not need to know which instruments are connected).
+Now we connect to the instruments (note that we, the user, do not need to know which instruments are connected).

 .. testcode::  python

     platform.connect()
-    platform.setup()
-    platform.start()

 We can easily print some of the parameters of the channels (similarly we can set those, if needed):